 The medical anthropology track requires an introductory course plus four electives that focus on health-related topics.
-Elective options include courses numbered 2000-3999 that apply medical anthropology to specific topics and a course numbered above 4000 that helps students engage with more complex topics in this field.
+Elective options include courses numbered 2000-3999 that apply medical anthropology to specific topics, as well as a course numbered above 4000 that helps students engage with more complex topics in this field.